Filey Brigg is a long Read more [...]

 Bolton Abbey is well known – it is one of the most beautiful river valleys in North Yorkshire with a wide range of fantastic woodland breeding species.
 In winter head here for stunning Nuthatches in a marvellous setting.

-Best Lens: 300mm minimumBest time of year: Oct - MarBest time of day: MorningsFitness level: ModerateDistance: 2 milesWhat you need to know:
+Best Lens: 300mm minimumBest time of year: Oct - MarBest time: MorningsFitness level: ModerateDistance: 2 milesWhat you need to know:

 The birds here are very familiar with people and as such are incredibly tame.
 A lens of 300mm is sufficient.